kauttoj/SalesLab_toolbox/README.md

 # saleslab_codes
 Collection of codes to process and analyze iMotions datasets.

-Main function is "SalesLab_ratareader.py" which reads and processes raw iMotions export datafiles.
-It will print preview images and separated datafiles for each modality it find in the data.
+Main function is "SalesLab_datareader.py" which reads and processes raw iMotions export datafiles (containing all datasources).
+It will create preview images and separated datafiles for each modality in the data.

 Requirements: